 Physical touch between frogs is a form of communication that can be intimate or intimidating, depending on the circumstances.
 Both males and females engage in some form of physical touch communication.

-Frogs sitting on each other, also known as “stacking” or “piling,” is a behavior observed in various frog species and serves multiple purposes in their natural environment.
+Frogs will sometimes sit on each other, a behavior that can have more than one purpose.
+This is also known as “stacking” or “piling,” and is a behavior observed in various frog species and serves multiple purposes in their natural environment.
 One primary reason for this behavior is thermoregulation.
 Frogs are ectothermic, meaning they rely on external sources to regulate their body temperature.

 By stacking on top of each other, frogs can share body heat, aiding in maintaining optimal temperature levels, especially during cooler periods.
 Another reason for this behavior is often associated with breeding.
 Male frogs may climb atop females as part of the mating process, securing their position for amplexus, a process where the male clasps the female to facilitate the transfer of sperm.